didip/tollbooth/README.md

     ```go
     limiter := tollbooth.NewLimiter(1, time.Second)

+    // or create a limiter with expirable token buckets
+    // This setting means:
+    // create a 1 request/second limiter and every token bucket in it will expire after 1 minute.
+    limiter = tollbooth.NewLimiterExpiringBuckets(1, time.Second, time.Minute, 0)

     // Configure list of places to look for IP address.
     // By default it's: "RemoteAddr", "X-Forwarded-For", "X-Real-IP"
     // If your application is behind a proxy, set "X-Forwarded-For" first.